nav-e/nav-e/README.md

 npm start
 ```

-To show a route, you have to pick a suggestion.
-Try inserting the letter 'h' into the From/To textfields and pick one.
+To show a route, you have to pick a suggestion. `Hector-Otto` to `Parc Princesse Antoinette` is one example.

 ### Run